Frequently Asked Questions

 There are two ways to access the results.
 There are national and static reports accessible from the Reports and results page, or you can use the interactive data dashboard to Create your own report.
 You can use the data dashboard to tailor your own report using pre-defined filters and/or the comparison tool.

-Find out how you can create your own tailored report using the Medical Training Survey (MTS) datasets including how to; compare datasets across years, specialist medical colleges and states/territories, switch on the national average, change how the data is displayed (graph or table format), output your tailored report as a PDF or powerpoint file and see the statistical significance.
+Find out how you can create your own tailored report using the Medical Training Survey (MTS) datasets including how to; compare datasets across years, specialist medical colleges and states/territories, switch on the national average, change how the data is displayed (graph or table format), output your tailored report as a PDF or Excel file and see the statistical significance.
 Click play on the instructional video below and discover the many possibilities of the MTS interactive data dashboard.

 We have prioritised confidentiality.
 Data is only available in a de-identified and aggregate format in two ways – through national and static reports and by using the interactive data dashboard.